 Stage 8: Homeless Squatter-Your parents kicked you out for being hammered 17 hours a day and stealing money to pay for the low class prostitutes you are constantly banging in their house.
 You've also been evicted from the shanty towns and foreclosed homes that you've been squatting in.
 As mentioned in the opening you're living under a bridge with the other weird, homeless people and doing unspeakable sexual acts just to support the drug addiction that all vagrants ultimately acquire (Think Leonardo DiCaprio in The Basketball Diaries.
 Just don't get no better than that.)

 So what do you do?
 Easy.
 Sneak back in your parents house.
 They'll never see it coming.
 And, even if they do, they can't kick you out again.
 After all...they're suppose to love you.
-And, not to be too gay or anything (not that there's anything wrong with that), but more than likely...they actually do.
+And, not to be too lame or anything, but more than likely...they actually do.
 Ahhhhhhh.

 Text Updates and Big Ups